Some Of Roofing Terms

 Some roofing contractors assume that the language of the business is universal.
 However, that couldn’t be further from the truth.
 After all, most people have no reason to be able to tell the frieze from the flashing.

 Still, when you have a problem with your roof, you don’t want to struggle with understanding the terminology your contractor is using.
 That’s why we at Chappelle Roofing wanted to take the time to explain the ins and outs of the roofing business, starting with the industry lingo.
+Also we are providing roofing service in Bradenton FL & St. Petersburg FL area.
 So here are some of the most common terms we use to identify roof components and the types of roofing.

 Common Roofing Terms